-Black Belt ECG
+Black Belt ECG CME Package

-It’s just like learning ECGs.
+Learning how to interpret ECGs is very similar!
 You can’t learn 12 lead ECG interpretation from a book.
 There are some fine details that are so subtle that you need a coach.
 You need to learn in steps.

 Earn your black belt today!
+Click Here to take the post-exam for your CME credit.

 Black Belt ECG is a 6 DVD program that will teach you the following and more!